barbaradalmaso/JHU-Genomic-Data-Science/7. Statistics for Genomic Data Science/Quiz 3.md

 * You get different p-values but the same statistic.
 This is because the F-statistic and t-statistic test the same thing when doing a two group test and one is a transform of the other.
 ### Answer
 ```
-You get the same p-values and statistics.
-This is because the F-statistic and t-statistic are the exact same in this case.
+You get the same p-value but different statistics.
+This is because the F-statistic and t-statistic test the same thing when doing a two group test and one is a transform of the other.
 ```

 ## Question 7